AGU-Data/agu-data.github.io/_resources/jupyter-notebooks-guidance.md

 **Second**, store and preserve.
 Upload your notebook ina public repository that gives you a Digital Object Identifier (DOI), so that your notebook is preserved in the scholarly record and can be cited.
 We recommend using one of the following solutions:
 * *GitHub with documentation* (e.g., README),[(open source) license](https://choosealicense.com/), [citation file](https://citation-file-format.github.io/#/what-is-a-citation-cff-file) (e.g., CFF), [CodeMeta](https://codemeta.github.io/codemeta-generator/)/JSON-LD file.
 Manage dependencies (with [conda-lock](https://pythonspeed.com/articles/conda-dependency-management/)).
 Use the GitHub release bridge with [Zenodo](https://zenodo.org/) to get a DOI ([Making your code citable](https://guides.github.com/activities/citable-code/)).

 **Third**, execute.
 Facilitate the rerunning of your notebook by readers through a zero-install environment in the cloud.
-We recommend [these instructions](https://the-turing-way.netlify.app/reproducible-research/renv/renv-binder.html) using one of the following solutions:
+We recommend [these instructions](https://the-turing-way.netlify.app/reproducible-research/renv/renv-binder.html) and the following solution:

 * [Binder](https://mybinder.org/) or [Pangeo](https://binder.pangeo.io/), upload your notebook and an environment.ymlfile, run it, and share it via link